RandyBrown12/Independent_Study/All_Weeks_Notes/W1-2Notes.md

 A Pod is a group of one or more containers that share the same storage and network resources and instructions to run the containers.
 A Pod can contain one or more init containers which are initial containers that are run first before application containers.

 #### Notes regarding Init containers

 * Init containers always run to completion.
 * They must be completed sequentially.
 * If an Init container fails, kubelet repeatedly restarts that init container until it is completed.
 This can be overwritten to treat the pod as failed if the Pod has a ``restartPolicy`` of never.

+#### Applications for init containers
+* Lets say you have data stored in another server that you do not have any space on your computer for it.
+An init container can be used to grab the data in the server.
+* Another example is testing if the pod is ready for the user to connect to.

 ### Nodes